jordanmack/developer-training-course-script-examples/README.md

-# Nervos Developer Training Course Scripts
+# Nervos Developer Training Course Script Examples

-This repo contains the example scripts (smart contracts) for the Nervos Developer Training Course.
+This repo contains the script examples for the Nervos Developer Training Course.

 The content you find here is designed to be used with lessons.